JohnKendrick/PDielec/Sphinx/pdgui.rst

 field when set True.
 It changes the optical approximation and should be recorded when reporting results.

-Script keys may retain older terminology: the powder Raman wavelength in nm is stored as ``Raman laser frequency``.
-The crystal NAC selector uses ``Layer NAC mode`` values ``none``, ``geometry``, ``dominant_mode`` and ``modal_pairs`` for TO, Snell's law, Dominant mode and All modes respectively.
+The powder Raman wavelength in nm is stored as ``Raman laser wavelength``.
+The crystal NAC selector uses
+``Layer NAC mode`` values ``none``, ``geometry``, ``dominant_mode`` and ``modal_pairs`` for TO, Snell's law, Dominant mode and All modes respectively.
 Use the saved script as the starting point rather than guessing visible-label